bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   Figure 1.14

-  |oneof-arrow| connects the entity required to create the entity it points to.
+  |oneof-arrow| the entity type required for creation of the entity it points to.

   |req-arrow| one of the entity types is possible to create the entity it points to.